joostdekeijzer/wp_eurofxref/readme.txt

       'cursor:help;border-bottom:1px dotted gray;'); styling of "to"
       text.

+Conversion from non-Euro to non-Euro is done through the Euro, so GBP to USD is calculated as GBP -> EUR -> USD.

 = Examples =
 * [currency amount="875" from="EUR" to="GBP"]
   becomes "€ 875,= / £ 697.= *"